PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Introduction

-To address the problem of automatic lyrics transcription (ALT) in polyphonic music, there are mainly two broad approaches, 1) \textit{direct modeling} approach which models the polyphonic audio, i.e. singing vocals + background music directly~\cite{stoller2019,9054567}, and 2) \textit{extraction-transcription} approach which extracts singing vocals first through a trained source separation model, and then transcribes the lyrics of the extracted vocals~\cite{gupta2019,mesaros2010automatic,dzhambazov2015modeling,fujihara2011lyricsynchronizer}.
+To address the problem of automatic lyrics transcription in polyphonic music, there are mainly two broad approaches, 1) \textit{direct modeling} (DM) approach which takes the polyphonic audio, i.e. singing vocals + background music as model input directly to transcribe lyrics~\cite{stoller2019,9054567}, and 2) \textit{extraction-transcription} approach which extracts singing vocals first through a trained source separation model, and then transcribes the lyrics of the extracted vocals~\cite{gupta2019,mesaros2010automatic,dzhambazov2015modeling,fujihara2011lyricsynchronizer}.

-In direct modeling approach, acoustic models are trained directly on the polyphonic music, a mixture of vocals and music accompaniments.
+In direct modeling approaches, acoustic models are trained directly on the polyphonic music, a mixture of vocals and music accompaniments.
 For example, Stoller et al.~\cite{stoller2019} developed a system based on a Wave-U-Net architecture to predict character probabilities directly from raw audio.
-This system performed well for the task of lyrics-to-audio alignment, however showed a high word error rate (WER) in lyrics transcription.
-Gupta et al.~\cite{9054567} proposed music-informed acoustic modelling that incorporated music genre-specific information.
-This approach outperforms all other systems in MIREX 2020 lyrics transcription task~\cite{gaolyrics}.
-The study in \cite{9054567} suggested that lyrics acoustic models can benefit from music genre knowledge of the background music but it requires additional genre extraction step separately.
-Moreover, the background music is difficult to model explicitly due to complicated rhythmic and harmonic structure, diverse music genres and compositional styles~\cite{fine2014making}.
-The effect of interference caused by the background music has not been well-studied under direct modeling approach.
+This system performed well for the task of lyrics-to-audio alignment, however, showed a high word error rate (WER) in lyrics transcription.
+Music-informed acoustic modelling that incorporated music genre-specific information are proposed~\cite{9054567,gao2022genre}.
+The study in \cite{9054567} suggested that lyrics acoustic models can benefit from music genre knowledge of the background music but it requires an additional genre extraction step, separately.
+Moreover, background music is difficult to model explicitly due to complicated rhythmic and harmonic structure, diverse music genres and compositional styles~\cite{fine2014making}.
+The effect of interference caused by the background music has not been well-studied under direct modeling approaches.